PKGaspi/AsepriteScripts/README.md

 Layers outside groups will be ignored.
 Nested groups are undefined behaviour.

 ***Note***.- Large numbers of combinations require a long exporting time.
 Be patient!

 **Options:**

 - *Output directory*: The folder where to export.
 Note that you will specify a file, not a folder.
 This is because Aseprite's API doesn't support folder selection.
+- *File name*: The name of every exported file.
+The possible formatters are:
+-- `{spritename}`: The name of the sprite to export.
+-- `{combination}`: The combination number.
-- *Export format*: File format of exported files. `.gif` exports supports animated exports.
+- *Export format*: File format of exported files.
 - *Export scale*: The scale at which to export.
 The resolution of the file will be multiplied by this number.
 Useful for media sharing.
 - *Save sprite*: If checked, the full sprite will be saved in the output